 5.)
 Be grateful for the few good friends God blesses you with.

 6.)
 Don’t compete with what other moms are doing.
 Do what’s best for the kids God has given you.

 Purchase Andrea’s Books

 I truly love to chat with homeschool moms of faith.
 If you are a new homeschooler I certainly hope you’ve found Andrea’s words and her homeschool story encouraging.

-If you are just getting started with homeschooling, here are some of my homeschooling resources for newbies, and if you have additional questions about homeschooling, I would be glad to help coach you and answer your homeschooling questions.
+If you are just getting started with homeschooling, here are some of my homeschooling resources for newbies, and if you have additional questions about homeschooling, I would be glad to answer your homeschooling questions.

 That’s what homeschool moms do – we help one another!